signumneo/C247_Project/README.md

 The Code Files Folder contains the Code for the EEG Dataset.
 The code needs to be verified in the following order:
 1.)
 Model Comparison wrt Subjects (This folder needs to be evaluated to confirm an accuracy of more than 70% for subjects considered individually).
 2.)
-(This folder needs to be evaluated to confirm the accuracy of over 70% for all the subjects considered together).
+CNN_LSTM(This file needs to be evaluated to confirm the accuracy of approximately 70% for all the subjects considered together).
 Supporting images have been included and also pasted in the report.